clicon/clixon-docs/client.rst

 Client API
 ==========

-Clixons client API offers a simple way to communicate with the built-in XML datastore.
+Clixon's client API provides a simple way to communicate with the built-in XML datastore.
 This can be used to fetch or manipulate configurations handled by Clixon from any other application running on a host system.
 For example, a deamon running on a host system may need